Yalamarthi97/Sample-JointJS/README.md

 1. Trying to open different Elements of the Web Page based on click of the elements represented on the Graph
 2. Need to add a feature to reflect back to the Json in case some rearrangement is made on the Web Page ( As of now, Rearranging images on the webpage does not affect the Json Output)
 3. Make the Website more interactive and useable
-4. Try to Store the Images and Pass them through the API calls rather than using them from Local Storage
+4. Try to Store the Images and Pass them through the API calls rather than using them from Local Storage.
+5. Write a Medium Article explaining the steps involved in replicating this project from scratch.

 ## Side Note